 - Professional Mounting – There are independent companies that will assess the situation and give individual quotes according to the amount of work that needs to be done.
 This is not necessarily the cheapest option, but all work should be guaranteed, and choosing a smaller independent company that must rely on maintaining its reputation should insure against receiving a poor service.
 The alternative is a flat rate installation service offered by a large electrical retailer.
 This is usually in the region of several hundred pounds, but it may be worth considering that this price includes advertising costs and glossy catalogues that are used to promote such businesses.
 As a result, the service is not necessarily especially high quality.
 Most services of this type do not include concealment of cables, configuration of the screen, mounting the speakers.
 A telephone survey is carried out before the work is carried out, but it depends heavily on the customer knowing details about the construction of the wall.
 A home visit allows for a professional to make the relevant assessments themselves and advise on the most suitable positioning, bracket and cabling.

-DVD looks as though it will be the most common format used for film for at least the next five years.
-A decent player is therefore a sound investment, especially if it is to be used as part of a home cinema type system.
+A decent player is a sound investment, especially if it is to be used as part of a home cinema type system.
 The most expensive players cover all international formats, allowing cinema enthusiasts to watch imported films.
 The audio output and encoding are also very important when knowing which player will integrate best with amplifiers and speaker systems.
 High end players from companies such as NAD (who are most famous for their excellent amplifiers) provide the option to adjust the sound output according to speaker size, distance and level.
 This is done before the sound is encoded, which provides better sound than adjusting the levels once the sound data has left the DVD player.
 A good retailer should be able to advise on which model will give the highest quality visual and sound output.
 In a rented property, the look of the system is arguably as important as the function.
 You must ensure the style, shape and finish on the player fits the rest of the electronic system and the room.
 You may want a player that simply matches the rest of the equipment, or that can be easily hidden or displayed discretely.

 Storage and Media Servers